Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: Meta Evaluation of

 \subsection{Implementation Details}

-\textbf{Model Selection.} For end-to-end, we use GPT-4.1 for its 1M-token context.
-For chunk-by-chunk, we test three open-source reasoning models: GPT-oss 20B, Qwen3 32B, and Qwen3 30B-A3B.
-For \fwnameAgent, we use Qwen3 30B-A3B and GPT-oss 20B, which natively support 128K+ context, sufficient for context management.
+\textbf{Backbone LLMs for \fwnameRef.} We select backbone evaluators based on two criteria: state-of-the-art performance and open-source availability.
+We evaluate five LLMs: GPT-5 and four open-source models---Qwen3 32B, Qwen3 30B-A3B, GPT-oss 20B, and Gemma3 27B.

-\textbf{\fwnameAgent Configurations.} It is unclear whether agents perform better extracting multiple checklist items together---using each document read more efficiently---or focusing on single items for higher accuracy.
-To study this trade-off, we test three setups: 1 agent extracting all 26 items; 9 agents for grouped items (e.g., filing date, parties, and counsel under “Basic Case Information”); 26 agents, each handling a single item.
+\textbf{\fwnameAgent Configurations.} We test three \fwnameAgent configurations to study whether agents should extract checklist items jointly or separately: one agent extracting all 26 items, nine agents extracting grouped items, and 26 agents each extracting a single item.
+We use Qwen3 30B-A3B and GPT-oss 20B, both of which natively support 128K+ context, sufficient for \fwnameAgent's context management.